 What about soy?

 Soy is highly debated.
 It’s widely studied for its estrogenic and anti-estrogenic effects on the body.
 Studies may seem to present conflicting conclusions about soy, but this is largely due to the wide variation in how soy is studied.
-Good news: results of recent population studies suggest that soy has either a beneficial or neutral effect on various health conditions.
+Good news!
+Results of recent population studies suggest that soy has either a beneficial or neutral effect on various health conditions.
 Soy is a nutrient-dense source of protein that can be consumed, beneficially, in moderation.
 When possible, opt for unprocessed, organic, and fermented soy.
 Think: tempeh, miso, and tamari.
-Caveat: women with estrogen-dominance hormonal imbalance conditions are particularly sensitive to the phytoestrogens in processed soy (this includes Endometriosis, PCOS, fibroid sufferers and those with ovarian cysts).
-At any rate, it’s best to consume your soy intake with your doctor or healthcare provider.
+Caveat: women with estrogen-dominance are particularly sensitive to the phytoestrogens in processed soy (this includes endometriosis, PCOS, fibroid sufferers, and those with ovarian cysts).
+At any rate, it’s best to chat about your soy intake with your healthcare provider.

 Images courtesy of Unsplash.
 This article contains affiliate links.
 Thank you for supporting Wellness with Edie.
 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.